mcherry000/The-Object-Oriented-Thought-Process-5th-Edition/README.md

 ```
 Object wrappers are object-oriented code that includes other code inside.
-For example, you can take structured code (such as loops and conditions) and
+For example, you can take structured code (such as loops and conditions)
-wrap it inside an object to make it look like an object.
-You can also use object wrappers
+and wrap it inside an object to make it look like an object.
+You can also
-to wrap functionality such as security features, nonportable hardware features, and so on.
+use object wrappersto wrap functionality such as security features,
+nonportable hardware features, and so on.
 ```

 ##### PROCEDURAL VERSUS OO PROGRAMMING